T-Pau/Joyride/Documentation/Joyride.md

 ## Loading the Program

+Load the program from disc with `LOAD"*",8` and start it with `RUN`.

+On C128, the program loads automatically if the disk is in the drive when turning the computer on.

-Load the program from the disc image with `LOAD"*",8,1`.
-On C128 and MEGA65, switch to 64 mode before loading.
+On MEGA65, switch to 64 mode before loading.

 ## Views